kaul-vineet/C2ToOmnichannelCopilotSSO/README.md

 2. Create an OKTA developer account, or use an existing one

-3. Create a new app integration in OKTA
+3. Create a new app integration in OKTA.

-4. Create a new app integration in OKTA

 5. Configure the default access policy in the OTKA authorization server